Getting started with Workbot for MS Teams by Workato

 # Your first Workbot recipe

-For this guide, we will be choosing the View open opportunities in Salesforce recipe:
+This example uses the View open opportunities in Salesforce recipe.

 Select Use this recipe to continue.